neilmewada/Custom16CPU/README.md

   - `.word <val>[, ...]`: emit one or more 16-bit words
   - `.asciiz "text"`: emit bytes (one per word) terminated by zero

+## Test Programs

+hello.bin: Prints out "Hello, World!" without a newline at the end.<br>
+factorial.bin: Prints the factorial of 5.<br>
+fibonacci.bin: Prints the fibonacci sequence for input 1 to 10.<br>

 ## Usage

 Assemble a program and run it: